-I am a fourth year Ph.D. student (and now candidate!) at the Georgia Institute of Technology, where I work with Dr. Magnus Egerstedt and other students in the Georgia Robotics and InTelligent Systems lab on multi-agent robotics.
+I recently graduated with a Ph.D. in Electrical and Computer Engineering from the Georgia Institute of Technology, where I worked in Dr. Magnus Egerstedt's Georgia Robotics and InTelligent Systems lab on multi-agent robotics.

-My Ph.D. research is all about creating new control techniques for large-scale robotic systems (swarms!), such that humans can easily and effectively interact with these complex systems.
+My disseration focused on creating new control techniques for large-scale robotic systems (swarms!), such that humans can easily and effectively interact with these complex systems.

 I grew up in a small town near Frankfurt am Main, Germany, but moved to Atlanta, Georgia in 1997.
 In 2010, I graduated with two B.S. degrees in EE and CS from Georgia Tech with a focus on control theory, signal processing, artificial intelligence, and robotics!